 The mandate of the Audit Committee is to advise and assist the Board of Directors of the Company on financial matters.
-As such, the Audit Committee is responsible, among others, to make recommendations to the Board of Directors with respect to the nomination and remuneration of external auditors, to review the financial reporting process, to review the internal control procedures of the Company and to assess the Company's progress towards International Financial Reporting Standards (IFRS) and advise the Board of Directors of such progress.
+As such, the Audit Committee is responsible, among others, to make recommendations to the Board of Directors with respect to the nomination and remuneration of external auditors, to review the financial reporting process, to review the internal control procedures of the Company and to assess the Company's timely progress towards International Financial Reporting Standards (IFRS), as well as its compliance with IFRS going forward as of January 1, 2011, and to advise the Board of Directors thereon.